Odd-frequency pair density wave in the Kitaev-Kondo lattice model: Instabilities of the conduction-electron system and ground-state phase diagram

-Furthermore, those previous works that analyzed the Kitaev-Kondo lattice model departed from the same hypothesis regarding the momentum-frequency dependence of the SC fluctuations, i.e., they assumed that the SC order parameter of the model is always even in frequency and non-zero only between conduction electrons localized on sites of different sublattices.
+Furthermore, those previous works that analyzed the Kitaev-Kondo lattice model assumed that the SC order parameter of the model is even in frequency and non-zero only between conduction electrons localized on sites of different sublattices.
 This should be contrasted with the approach presented in this work, where we obtain both odd-frequency and even-frequency components for the SC order parameter.
-Besides, Refs. \cite{Vojta-PRB(2018),Kim-PRB(2018)} assume that $\mathbf{Q}=0$ for the corresponding hybridization order parameter in the mean-field theory to determine the ground-state energy of the system.
-By contrast, the hybridization order parameter of the conduction electrons with spin-$1/2$ moments used here to decouple the Kondo interaction does acquire a non-zero staggered wave vector $\mathbf{Q^*}$ in order to stabilize the mean-field ground state and it is always associated with a lower energy than the $\mathbf{Q}=0$ state (see Fig. \ref{GS_Energy_Diff} for a direct comparison between these two ground-state energies in the present model as a function of the doping $n_c$).
-Since this finite staggering phase impacts on the SC order as a finite center-of-mass momentum of the Cooper pairs, this SC phase turns out to be in fact a PDW state in the present model.
+In addition, we also consider that the hybridization order parameter of the conduction electrons with the spin-$1/2$ moments -- used to decouple the Kondo interaction -- acquires a non-zero staggered wave vector $\mathbf{Q^*}$ in order to stabilize the mean-field ground state.
+This staggered SC state is associated with an energy lower than the $\mathbf{Q}=0$ state (this is shown, e.g., in Fig. \ref{GS_Energy_Diff}, where we compare the ground-state energies in the present model as a function of the doping $n_c$).
+Since the finite staggering phase $\mathbf{Q^*}$ impacts on the SC phase obtained here as a finite center-of-mass momentum of the Cooper pairs, this phase turns out to be in fact a PDW state in the present system.

+Lastly, we comment on the the fact that the mean-field theory of the Kitaev-Kondo lattice model in terms of the SO(3) Majorana representation has one limitation regarding the regime where the Kitaev-Kondo interaction approaches the limit $t \sim J_K \gg K$.
+The reason for this is because the mean-field solution found in this case cannot describe the heavy Fermi-liquid phase of the model \cite{Vojta-PRB(2018)}.
+Despite this cautionary remark, we argue here that the SO(3) Majorana representation is expected to provide a more accurate description (compared to other mean-field approaches) of the SC phase in the Kitaev-Kondo lattice model in the regime $t \ll J_K \sim K$, since it takes into account both the frequency dependence and the staggering nature of the SC order parameter.
+In this sense, the present SO(3) Majorana mean-field approach can be viewed as a complementary approach for describing an important part of the phase diagram of this system.